joepavitt/unity-rts/README.md

 ## Learning Resources

-I am very thankful to the many people who have uplaoded Unity Tutorials online for me to be able to follow.
-You can see the full list of videos I've used, and what I sued them for [here](https://github.com/jdp1g09/unity-rts/wiki/Tutorials-Used).
+I am very thankful to the many people who have uploaded Unity Tutorials online for me to be able to follow.
+You can see the full list of videos and resources that I've used, and what I used them for [here](https://github.com/jdp1g09/unity-rts/wiki/Resources-&-Tutorials-Used).